elan-ev/tobira/docs/docs/semantics.md

 User pages (and the content placed there) do not appear in the search or anywhere in the main page tree; one has to know the username or link to a user page in order to visit it.
 (Content that also appears on public pages, will also appear in the search.)

+## Video Pages

+The main place to watch a video is the video page.
+They contain the video player, the video's metadata, and buttons to share and (optionally) download the video.
+If the video is part of a series, the other videos of that series are shown at the bottom.

+A video page can be reached via two different means: via direct link or coming from a *content page*.
+This only affects the navigation and breadcrumbs.
+See the next chapter for more information on this.

 ## Routes